-- the URL for the callback - the DIP ID of the logical message recipient - the DIP Role of the logical message recipient - the maximum number of messages the recipient can receive in a single transaction - the maximum payload size the payload size sent in the callback (from the DIP to the MP) will not exceed this limit.
+- the URL for the callback.
+The URL should not specify a port number as all comms are through standard http ports, i.e. 443 for https. - the maximum number of messages the recipient can receive in a single transaction - the maximum payload size the payload size sent in the callback (from the DIP to the MP) will not exceed this limit.
 This limit is ignored (by the DIP) if a single message cannot be transmitted.